-- 6.1 8-ball in on break If the 8 ball is pocketed on a legal break shot it is a win of game.
-If the 8 ball is pocketed and the cue ball scratches or lands off the slate surface of the table, or any foul is committed, it is a loss of game. - 6.2 Open table after break If no balls are made on the break, the table is open.
+6.1 8-ball in on break - If the 8 ball is pocketed on a legal break shot it is a win of game.
+If the 8 ball is pocketed and the cue ball scratches or lands off the slate surface of the table, or any foul is committed, it is a loss of game.

+6.2 Open table after break - Regardless of how many solids or striped balls are made on the break, the table is open after the break.
 In an open table situation, any ball but the 8 ball can be hit first in any combination shot.
 Once solids or stripes are determined for a player, only their respective balls (solids or stripes) can be struck first in a combination shot.
 The 8 ball can be used in any combination shot, just not struck first.